appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/migrate-mongodb-postgresql.md

 Before starting the migration, ensure the following requirements are met:

 - Back up the Appsmith instance to ensure you can revert if necessary.
 For more information, see the [Backup Appsmith instance](/getting-started/setup/instance-management/appsmithctl#backup-instance) guide.
 - Take note of the external MongoDB URL that Appsmith connects to.
-If you don’t have it, retrieve the value from the `APPSMITH_DB_URL` environment variable in either the `docker.env` for Docker or `values.yaml` for Kubernetes.
+If you don’t have it, retrieve the value from the `APPSMITH_DB_URL` environment variable in either the `docker.env` file for Docker or the `values.yaml` file for Kubernetes.
 - Ensure you have PostgreSQL version 14 or higher.
 - Use an existing PostgreSQL instance or set up a new one.
 For more information on creating a new PostgreSQL instance, see the [How to set up external PostgreSQL](/getting-started/setup/instance-configuration/appsmith-databases/external-postgresql.md) guide.
 - Verify that the external PostgreSQL instance has `CREATE SCHEMA` and `CREATE EXTENSION` permissions granted to the user that Appsmith will use to connect.